Back to the blog

 Why It Works:

-• The king may be centralized, but White gets a lasting initiative.
+It keeps the king centralized, but White has a long-term initiative.

-How to Set and Spot Traps in the King’s Gambit
+Set, and Snare: How to Spot Traps in the King’s Gambit

 For White: